eternagame/EternaBench/README.md

 ### I want to regenerate the filtered EternaBench datasets from the raw data

-1. Git clone [RDatKit](https://github.com/ribokit/RDATKit.git) and follow instructions there to your python path.
+1. Git clone [RDatKit](https://github.com/ribokit/RDATKit.git) and follow instructions there to add it your python path.

 2. Git clone [CD-HIT](https://github.com/weizhongli/cdhit) and export its path: